 A memorial for school students stands on the dam’s northwest bank which is at a corner close to the Westdene Dam wall.
 The memorial stone which was built in 2009 represents the remembrance of 41 school children who lost their lives after their double decker school bus lost control, ramped through the road barricades on the bridge and drowned in the Westdene Dam on the 27th of March 1985.
 It remains one of the darkest moments for the Westdene community.

 The dam has a park with open grass fields, an appealing landscape and giant trees.
 Taking a seat on one of the concrete benches (near a curvy footpath) is a great way to observe the tranquility of nature.
 You will notice the intermittent quacks of the marching ducks and geese scavenging the park and marvel as they suddenly nose dives into the water.
 The sweet chirping and singing of the birds also add to the tranquility of the dam.
 The Westdene Dam is a pleasant and therapeutic distraction from the seriousness and busyness of life in the City of Johannesburg.

 The Westdene Dam is a great initiative of Johannesburg City Parks and Joburg Zoo.
 It has won a number of awards, including the South African Landscapers Institute (SALI) Gold Award for Specialised Landscape Design as well as the SALI Silver Award for Environmental and Water Wise Landscaping in 2017.
 In the spirit of maintaining the award-winning scenery, Joburg City Parks should consider providing more trash bins and constructing public toilets.

 The Westdene Dam is a free, safe and pleasant place for quality quiet time during the day.
 It offers a host of opportunities for personal and family recreation.

-Please feel free to share your comments, questions or experience of the Westdene Dam.
-You can also read our review of the James Hall Transport Museum in Johannesburg.
+Please feel free to share your comments or experience of the Westdene Dam.